brisa-build/brisa/packages/docs/building-your-application/routing/static-assets.md

 > [!CAUTION]
 >
-> Compression is only applied in production mode.
+> Compression is only applied in production mode when `assetCompression` is set to `true`.
+In development mode, files are served uncompressed to make debugging easier.